 India Visa Insurance Requirements

-Your insurance requirements for India are determined by how long you will be studying in India, as well as your personal situation and choices.
-As you review your options for insurance in India, it’s important to find a plan that will cover you for the full duration of your time there.
-Even without official India visa insurance requirements, you want to make sure you are covered just in case!
+As well as your personal circumstances and choices, your insurance requirements for India are decided by how long you will be studying in India.
+It’s important to find a package that will protect you for the full period of your time there as you check your insurance options in India.
+Even without the official requirements for Indian visa insurance, you want to make sure you are covered just in case!